Have you ever tried eating a clock? It’s really time-consuming, especially if you go for seconds.😂

-We committed to giving each other one ‘opportunity for growth’ each month which may, or may not, be in keeping with what the person indicated was their ‘favourite’.
+We committed to giving each other one ‘opportunity for growth’ each month which may, or may not, be in keeping with what the person indicated was their ‘favorite’.

 With each opportunity given, the person could negotiate something that they could actually make happen that month.

-As for my challenges, Michel challenged both his wife and I to read one of his favourite books, Mating in Captivity and Barbara challenged me to participate in a Park Run (it’s a thing, look it up).
+As for my challenges, Michel challenged both his wife and me to read one of his favorite books, Mating in Captivity and Barbara challenged me to participate in a Park Run (it’s a thing, look it up).

 Barbara challenged Michel to plan, prepare and execute a family dinner for their 3 grown children.

 We have a month to complete our challenges, then we will talk on the phone to discuss what happened and negotiate our next Bi Bim Baps (it’s actually a Korean dish of rice with cooked vegetables, usually meat, and often a raw or fried egg).